Randy Winn: Baltimore Orioles (2011)

 Winn signed a minor league contract with the Baltimore Orioles on February 3, 2011.
 Four days after his request for an unconditional release was granted on March 28, he announced his retirement as an active player on April 1.

 He appeared on the 2016 election ballot for the National Baseball Hall of Fame and earned zero votes.

 Career statistics

 In 1,717 games spanning 13 seasons, Winn posted a .284 batting average (1,759-for-6,186) with 863 runs, 367 doubles, 59 triples, 110 home runs, 662 RBI, 215 stolen bases, 526 base on balls, .343 on-base percentage and .416 slugging percentage.
 He recorded a .992 fielding percentage playing at all three outfield positions.

-Later career
+Post-playing career

 From the 2013 season, Winn began broadcasting San Francisco Giants games as a part-time color analyst for NBC Bay Area.
 That same year and through 2016, Winn was also a roving instructor working with outfielders and baserunners.
 For the next two seasons, Winn was a special assistant to general manager Bobby Evans, then moved to professional scouting in 2019, reporting to Zack Minasian.
 Before the 2025 season began, Winn was named vice president of player development.